 Illinois State Police Officers are not taking these violations lightly, as nearly 1,000 tickets have been given to drivers not following Scott’s Law from the middle of March to the beginning of April.
 In comparison, during this time last year, only 55 tickets were given out during the same time period.
 Fines are not being taken lightly either, as violating Scott’s Law can currently result in a fine of up to $10,000, and that fine may be even more expensive in the near future.
 A second House Bill, sponsored by Rep. John Cabello would make jail time a possibility for first-time violators, even if no one was harmed.
 Drivers who cause death would have their license revoked permanently.

 If you are driving on the interstate and see a vehicle on the shoulder of the road, slow down, signal, and move over.
 It is also important to note that you should make room for other drivers to move over if possible.
 Scott’s Law is not an option, it is mandatory.
 When driving on the interstate, rid yourself of distractions, pay attention, and make space for vehicles that are pulled over on the side of the road.
 If you fail to do so, you could be subjected to hefty fines, or even worse, be responsible for taking an individuals life.

-If you or a loved one has been struck by a vehicle driven by a distracted driver, you may be entitled to compensation to assist you with your physical injuries, property damage, and emotional suffering.
+If you or a loved one has been struck by a vehicle driven by a distracted driver, you may be entitled to compensation to assist you with your physical injuries and emotional suffering.
 The experienced attorneys at Spiros Law, P.C. have extensive knowledge and drive and will work diligently to get you the highest compensation possible for your case.
-Contact the pedestrian accident attorneys of Spiros Law at (217) 328-2828 to discuss your situation today.
+Contact the pedestrian accident attorneys of Spiros Law, P.C. at (217) 443-4343 to discuss your situation today.